DerekRies/DerekRies.github.io/resume.md

 <br>
 **Sr. Software Engineer**
 <br>
-Lead the development of several web application projects, most notably, a client-heavy geospatial search, visualization and analysis tool that allows users to dynamically style large datasets.
+Lead the development of several web application projects, most notably, a client-heavy geospatial search, visualization and analysis tool that allows users to dynamically style large datasets and surface contextually important analytical information.
 Built using TypeScript, Protocol Buffers, and WebGL.

  - Also lead the development of implementing a shared component library through Storybook to build out more consistent looking applications faster and easier.
  - Lead shift to Typescript and formalizing existing API’s with OpenAPI.
 Also developed tooling to generate Types, Runtime Validation, and Network Client code for Typescript from the OpenAPI Specification.